cmeiklejohn/kubernetes-hello-world-example/AWS/class-task.md

 ## Context

 You are the lead engineer on the graduate admissions system.
 A version of the system has been extended with a model to predict whether a student should be admitted or not.
 The model has been trained on confidential student records and information.
-Your manager at CMU has asked you to deploy this version of the application for the 2020 REU program.
+Your manager at CMU has asked you to deploy this version of the application for the 2020 REU program, such that the admission committee members can easily access the application.
+However, your manager also requested that you should be mindful of the fact that this application contains a model trained on confidential data.
 You have decided to deploy this application to Amazon Web Services using Amazon Elastic Kubernetes Service.

 This directory contains a `Dockerfile` to build the graduate admissions system source code.